ndurner/aileen2/README.md

 When the mockups have been switched for real implementations (see Installing above), the Language Models Llama3-8B-Instruct (for the Agent) and Gemma-7B (for summarization) are used by default.
 This can be changed in config.json to models offered through the Nvidia NGC Model Catalog.
 Not all models are supported, though.
 A list of supported models can be found in lm.py ("get_ctx_len_for_model").
 For each model, the Tokenizer needs to be accessible.
 For gated models, this can be achieved by obtaining access via Hugging Face (and setting HF_TOKEN in .env) or establishing a publicly accessible copy in lm.py ("get_tokenizer_for_model").

 # Running
+0. (use TRANSFORMERS_OFFLINE=1 if a gated model (like PaliGemma) is to be used without Hugging Face access), e.g.:
+    * export TRANSFORMERS_OFFLINE=1
 1. Option 1: on local device:
     * python3 ./main.py --task "Summarize https://dbtg.tv/cvid/7611506"
 2. Option 2: on server ("cloud office"):
     * python3 ./server.py

+# Anticipated questions
+## SessionNotCreatedException
+Error message:
+> selenium.common.exceptions.SessionNotCreatedException: Message: session not created: Chrome failed to start: exited normally.
+  (session not created: DevToolsActivePort file doesn't exist) (The process started from chrome location /home/ubuntu/.cache/selenium/chrome/linux64/126.0.6478.61/chrome is no longer running, so ChromeDriver is assuming that Chrome has crashed.)

+Remedy: check that Chrome is installed and Selenium is set up (see Prerequisites above)

 # Acknowledgments
 The PaliGemma parser in paligemma/ was taken from Big-Vision repository, where it was released under Apache-2.0 license.